PacoVu/havenondemand-android/README.md

 ## Demo code 2:

-**Use the OCR Document API to recognize text from an image with a POST request**
+**Use the OCR Document API to recognize text from an image with an asynchronous POST request**

     import com.iod.api.iodclient.IIODClientCallback;
     import com.iod.api.iodclient.IODApps;